plasticwave/dbus-shelly-pro-em/README.md

 So what is the script doing:
 - Running as a service
 - connecting to DBus of the Venus OS `com.victronenergy.pvinverter.http_{DeviceInstanceID_from_config}`
-- After successful DBus connection Shelly 1PM is accessed via REST-API - simply the /status is called and a JSON is returned with all details
+- After successful DBus connection Shelly Pro EM is accessed via REST-API - simply the /status is called and a JSON is returned with all details
   A sample JSON file from Shelly 1PM can be found [here](docs/shelly1pm-status-sample.json)
 - Serial/MAC is taken from the response as device serial
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
-- After that a "loop" is started which pulls Shelly 1PM data every 750ms from the REST-API and updates the values in the DBus
+- After that a "loop" is started which pulls Shelly Pro EM data every 750ms from the REST-API and updates the values in the DBus

 Thats it 😄